Generative diffusion posterior sampling for informative likelihoods: Construction of twisting sequence with observation path

 \section{Construction of twisting sequence with observation path}

-After all, if our primary interest is only the marginal $q_N(\cdot \cond y)$, we are not obliged to constrain the path $Q_{0:N}$ to follow the SDE representation in Equation~\eqref{equ:cond-sde}.
+After all, if our primary interest is only the marginal $q_N(\cdot \cond y)$, we are not obliged to constrain $Q_{0:N}$ to follow the SDE representation in Equation~\eqref{equ:cond-sde}.
 In this section, we depart from the canonical design, and develop a new construction of the twisting functions $\lbrace l^{v_k}_k \rbrace_{k=0}^N$, especially tailored for informative likelihood or outlier observation.
-Our gist consists in designing $l^{v_k}_k$ in a way that it is an ``appropriate'' likelihood for $q_k$ at $k$, by making a smooth bridging/tempering between $l_0^{v_k}$, the reference likelihood, and $l_N^{v_N}$, the target likelihood.
+Our gist consists in designing $l^{v_k}_k$ in a way that it is an ``appropriate'' likelihood for $q_k$ at $k$, by making a smooth bridging/tempering between $l_0^{v_0}$, the starting likelihood, and $l_N^{v_N}$, the target likelihood.
 To clarify, for instance, if $q_0$ is a standard Gaussian, then we ideally would like $l_0^{v_0} \approx \mathrm{N}(0; 0, I)$ facilitating importance sampling at this step.
-We achieve this by drawing inspiration from~\citet{Corenflos2024FBS} and~\citet{Dou2024dps}, to construct an auxiliary path of observations correlated with the diffusion model.
-The intermediate likelihood will then reflect this correlation at all steps for SMC samplers to leverage.
+We achieve this by drawing inspiration from~\citet{Corenflos2024FBS}, \citet{Dou2024dps}, and~\citet{Trippe2023diffusion} to construct an auxiliary path of observations correlated with the diffusion model.
+The intermediate likelihood will then reflect this correlation at all steps.